 Soviet Armenia by Anonymous (1929)

-A contrast of the old and natural in the background with the new technology in the foreground, with the viaduct framing the shot and elevating the train over the mountain.
+In this poster the old and natural in the background contrast with the newer technology in the foreground.
+The exaggerated viaduct frames the shot and elevates the train over the mountain.
+I've played a bit with viaducts for drama such as in this Stroud poster.